AP Latin Revisions for 2025-26

-We’re revising AP Latin to align with current second-year or intermediate college-level Latin courses.
-The earliest these revisions will launch is the 2025-26 school year.
+We revised AP Latin to align with current third- and fourth-semester intermediate college-level Latin courses.

 Exam Overview